freenas/freenas-docs/userguide/snippets/wizard.rst

   right corner to provide a visual indication of events that warrant administrative attention.
-The alert system automatically emails the *root* user account whenever an alert is issued. **It is important** to input the email address of the person to receive these alerts and other administrative emails.
+The alert system automatically emails the *root* user account whenever an alert is issued. **It is important** to enter the email address of the person to receive these alerts and other administrative emails.
 The rest of the email settings in this screen should also be reviewed and edited as necessary.
 Before leaving this screen, click the "Send Test Mail" button to ensure